Law Firm KPIs vs. Financial Metrics: Understanding the Real Levers of Performance

 4. Operating Profit Margin

 This metric demonstrates how effectively your firm turns revenue into profit after covering operating expenses.
-It's the distinction between increasing revenue and building wealth.
+Adjusting pricing strategies based on profitability metrics can further enhance your firm's financial health.
+It’s the distinction between increasing revenue and building wealth.

 Formula: Net operating income ÷ Gross revenue